soenneker/soenneker.runners.ytdlp/CONTRIBUTING.md

 11. **Merge**
    - Once your pull request is approved, it will be merged into the main branch.

-Thank you for contributing to {Package:Name}!
+Thank you for contributing to Soenneker.Runners.ytdlp!